Build Instructions

 Disabling 32-bit Libraries

 Darling normally builds both 32-bit and 64-bit versions of all libraries, to enable 32-bit programs to run under Darling.
 However, this means Darling also requires 32-bit version of certain native libraries.
-If you can't setup a multilib environment or you just want to build only the 64-bit components, use -DTARGET_i386=OFF during configuration to disable building the 32-bit components.
+If you can't setup a multilib environment or you just want to build only the 64-bit components, append -DTARGET_i386=OFF when you run cmake to disable building the 32-bit components.
+That is, run cmake -DTARGET_i386=OFF .. instead of cmake ...

 Parallel Builds